13+ data-driven LinkedIn tactics for B2B marketers and founders

 Source: LinkedIn Business Solutions, 2025

-Posts between 1,242 and 2,500 characters (roughly 200–400 words) perform 32% better than longer or shorter content.
+Posts between 1,242 and 2,500 characters (roughly 200–400 words) performed 32% better than longer or shorter content.
+However, new insights show that conversational posts with 1.3k-3k characters perform 38% better.

 Do this: Use 14+ short paragraphs and keep the language simple.